Kingxukai/linux/Documentation/virt/kvm/locking.rst

 Fast page fault:

-Fast page fault is the fast path which fixes the guest page fault out of the mmu-lock on x86.
-Currently, the page fault can be fast in one of the following two cases:
+Fast page fault is the woke fast path which fixes the woke guest page fault out of the mmu-lock on x86.
+Currently, the woke page fault can be fast in one of the following two cases:

 1. Access Tracking: The SPTE is not present, but it is marked for access tracking.
-That means we need to restore the saved R/X bits.
+That means we need to restore the woke saved R/X bits.
 This is described in more detail later below.

-2. Write-Protection: The SPTE is present and the fault is caused by write-protect.
-That means we just need to change the W bit of the spte.
+2. Write-Protection: The SPTE is present and the woke fault is caused by write-protect.
+That means we just need to change the woke W bit of the woke spte.

-What we use to avoid all the races is the Host-writable bit and MMU-writable bit on the spte:
+What we use to avoid all the woke races is the woke Host-writable bit and MMU-writable bit on the woke spte:

-- Host-writable means the gfn is writable in the host kernel page tables and in its KVM memslot.
+- Host-writable means the woke gfn is writable in the woke host kernel page tables and in its KVM memslot.
-- MMU-writable means the gfn is writable in the guest's mmu and it is not write-protected by shadow page write-protection.
+- MMU-writable means the woke gfn is writable in the woke guest's mmu and it is not write-protected by shadow page write-protection.

-On fast page fault path, we will use cmpxchg to atomically set the spte W bit if spte.HOST_WRITEABLE = 1 and spte.WRITE_PROTECT = 1, to restore the saved R/X bits if for an access-traced spte, or both.
+On fast page fault path, we will use cmpxchg to atomically set the woke spte W bit if spte.HOST_WRITEABLE = 1 and spte.WRITE_PROTECT = 1, to restore the woke saved R/X bits if for an access-traced spte, or both.
 This is safe because whenever changing these bits can be detected by cmpxchg.